Biophysics Measurement Lab

 The PI of our lab has served as a council member in both the Biophysical Society of America and Japan.
 Our laboratory actively participates in these societies, aiming to make significant academic contributions.

 We hold the ISSP Biophysics Seminars.
-Particularly eearly-career researchers, such as students, postdocs, and assistant professors are invited as speakers.
+Particularly early-career researchers, such as students, postdocs, and assistant professors are invited as speakers.
 We think academic exchange with visitors is important.

 The English explanation follows the Japanese one.